praeclarumjj3/academic-kickstart/content/authors/admin/_index.md

 At IIT Roorkee, I am a member of a Deep Learning-centric discussion group named the [Vision and Language Group](https://vlgiitr.github.io).
 I am also a member of an Android Application Development group named the [Mobile Development Group](https://mdg.iitr.ac.in/).

-To relax my mind amidst the madness that goes around the world, I listen to pop music and read books (mainly philosphical).
+To relax my mind amidst the madness that goes around the world, I listen to pop music, read books, or write blogs.
 I am one of those people who follows cricket as a religion.
-Do contact me if you want to discuss about pop-music, a little philosphy, cricket or just ping me, we will find a topic!
+Contact me if you want to discuss about pop-music, books, cricket or just ping me, we will find a topic!